 o Physical therapy, occupational therapy, or speech pathology and audiology services provided by a HHA or by a facility licensed by the State to provide medical rehabilitation services.
 (See 42 CFR 441.15.)

-’’-’
+Place of residence is normally interpreted to mean the patient’s home and does not apply to hospitals or nursing facilities.
+Services received in an NF that are different from those normally provided as part of the institution’s care may qualify as home health services.
+For example, a registered nurse may provide short-term care for a recipient in an NF during an acute illness to avoid the recipient’s transfer to another NF.

 13. Sterilizations.
 (See 42 CFR 441, Subpart F.) --These are medical procedures, treatment, or operations for the primary purpose of rendering an individual permanently incapable of reproducing.